stypr/mitmproxy-setup/README.md

 #### Directory Structure Updates

+Directories are divided for convenient coding, hot-reloading on subdirectories are included

-- **`views/*`**: Automates decryption of specific request/response data to enhance data visualization.
+- **`views`**: Automates manipulation of specific request/response data to enhance data visualization.
-- **`addons/*`**: Acts as plugins to perform actions on send/receive HTTP data
+- **`addons*`**: Acts as plugins to perform actions on send/receive HTTP data

 #### Transition to WireGuard Setup

 - Completely Replaced OpenVPN with WireGuard for improved functionality.
 (Ref.
 [WireGuard Mode](https://mitmproxy.org/posts/wireguard-mode/))
-  - WireGuard mode supports DNS and UDP packet manipulation, unlike the transparent proxy, which cannot pass UDP packets when the upstream SOCKS5 proxy only supports TCP.
+  - WireGuard mode supports DNS and UDP packet inspection / manipulation unlike the transparent proxy.
   - WireGuard setups are significantly simpler compared to traditional OpenVPN configurations.
   - Some limitations remain, such as partial handling of HTTP2/HTTP3 traffics, but there seems not much problem of just using old HTTPS.